Tiefo language: Phonology

+Tiefo also has three tones; high, mid, and low.

 Grammar

 One notable feature of Tiefo languages is a vocalic morpheme that precedes nouns under some conditions.
 In Tiefo-D it is ē, and it appears chiefly in postpausal position.
 Tiefo-N has à, è, and ò, constituting a noun-class system with a partial semantic basis.
 These prenominal markers are apparently unrelated to the original Gur system of noun-class suffixes.
 Traces of old noun-class suffixes, now frozen to stems and no longer synchronically segmentable, have been discussed by Winkelmann and other Gur specialists.

 Verb phrases in Tiefo languages consist of two (Tiefo-N) or three (Tiefo-D) forms of the verb stem, plus preverbal inflectional particles marking aspect and negation.
 Verbs show no further morphological variation.
 The two Tiefo-N verb forms are called perfective and imperfective, but their distribution among clause-level inflectional categories is more complex than this suggests.
 Tiefo-D verbs have at most three distinct forms called perfective, imperfective, and base, but some verbs merge imperfective and base.
 In both languages, the forms of a given verb are morphophonologically related to each other by some combination of vocalic mutation, tonal shift, and/or suffixation.